-Marketing constrains:
+Marketing constraints

-The data presented in (table no. 4) visualize the marketing constraints caausing concern to goat keepers of the study area.
-It is observe that, lack of co-operative society in the village (MPS = 85.12) is also perceived as a severe impediment in the adoption of scientific marketing practices by the goat owners and placed as the fourth priority constraint.
+The data presented in (table no. 4) visualize the marketing constraints causing concern to goat keepers of the study area.
+It is observed that, lack of co-operative society in the village (MPS = 85.12) is also perceived as a severe impediment in the adoption of scientific marketing practices by the goat owners and placed as the fourth priority constraint.
 On an overall basis, the constraints due to low market price of goat and buck (MPS = 89.98), lack of organized market for buck sale infrastructure (MPS = 88.33), and less transportation and communication facility (MPS = 86.67) are ranked as first, second, and third severe constraints by a fair majority of the respondents.
 Similarly, lack of knowledge about marketing points is also causing concern to a significant number of respondents (MPS = 83.88) and is placed at last priority by the respondents.

 Table 4: Constraints of Scientific Marketing Practices by the Goat Owners